CountyClerks/Album-Collection-Server/README.md

-Backend for the "Studio Supply" app.
+Backend for the Album Collection app.
 Made with Express in connection to MongoDB